jasminemalik/FinalProject/README.md

 - Returns:
  dataframe: dataframe that shows the results of the play method above; the faces that were rolled for each die in each roll.
 Either in narrow or wide format.

+### Analyzer Class

+#### init() method:

+- Parameters:
+ game: game object

+    my_analyzer = Analyzer(my_game)

+- Attributes:
+ game - the game object that was inputted in the parameter

+- init.__doc__
+   Creates an analyzer object, that has a game object as a parameter.

+- Returns: NA

+#### face_counts() method:

+- Parameters: NA

+    my_analyzer.face_counts()

+- Attributes:
+ ansdf - the dataframe that stores the counts of the faces that were rolled

+- face_counts.__doc__
+      Compute how many times a given face is rolled in each event.
+      Stores the results as a dataframe in a public attribute.
+      The dataframe has an index of the roll number and face values as columns (i.e. it is in wide format).

+- Returns: NA

+#### combo() method:

+- Parameters: NA

+    my_analyzer.combo()

+- Attributes:
+ combo_df - the dataframe that stores the different combinations of aces rolled

+ - combo.__doc__
+      Computes the distinct combinations of faces rolled, along with their counts and puts in a dataframe.

+ - Returns: NA